premchander-revature/interviewquestions/DDL.md

 <blockquote>

-- `DROP` command used to remove the column marks_maths in the  table.
+- `DROP` command is used to remove the column marks_maths in the  table.

 </blockquote>